James Thacker Overcomes More Than Cerebral Palsy Limitations-2023: Wrote by James Thacker assisted with his mother Diane Thacker

 According to the Japanese cultural blog Spoon & Tamago, the meetings are not just so Miyabi can simply get measurements, but also so he can understand how the disability of clients affects them in daily life.
 This is a game-changer for those who deal with cerebral palsy.

-James was diagnosed with a mild case of cerebral palsy when he was about two years old in Iowa City at the Children's Disabilities Center.
+As such, James was diagnosed with a mild case of cerebral palsy when he was about two years old in Iowa City at the Children's Disabilities Center.
 Dr Reasoner did not, at that time, know how long his condition would last.
 And did not know what it might do to James.
 She also explained all the different signs and symptoms he may experience, suggesting that he do physical therapy to begin work on his muscle tone.

 Just last year, James graduated from this type of program.
 And before graduating from his Physical therapy program, his doctor signed off on James, indicating that she did not see any other signs of cerebral palsy in him.

-As the journalist said in his articles, with rituals like this central to Japanese life and death, disabled people could benefit from accessible chopsticks rather than resorting to Western cutlery.
-James and I would agree and say, no matter the culture, what is central to one’s life and death, when our loved ones deal with disabilities, it is beneficial for all to find the resources and accommodations to assist, rather than what is prescribed.
-This makes all the difference.
+As the journalist said in his articles, moments like this are central to Japanese life and death, nd disabled people could benefit from accessible chopsticks rather than resorting to Western cutlery, and James and I would agree and say, no matter the culture, what is central to one’s life and death, when our loved ones deal with disabilities, it is beneficial for all to find the resources and accommodations to assist, rather than what is prescribed.